TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 It turns out that `docs-tools` has already done the equivalent using the `comment-parser` JSDoc parser.
 This also explains why `@defaultValue` tags are removed. `comment-parser` extracts all the tags it supports, but `docs-tools` doesn't do anything with `@defaultValue`.

-I'm just fixing a few things up, surely a few quick regular expressions can't hurt?
+I'm just fixing a few things up, surely a couple of quick regular expressions can't hurt?

 # Default Values